Best vegetables for diabetes

 Fiber and protein are both very important in a healthful diabetes diet.
 Protein is vital for good health, and can help people feel fuller for longer, reducing the urge to snack and supporting weight loss.
 Many dark, leafy greens are rich in many vital nutrients, fiber, and contain protein.
 Fiber can help control blood glucose levels.
 It also supports healthy cholesterol levels, can lower blood pressure, and relieve constipation.
 Like protein, fiber can help people feel fuller for longer.
 Many fruits and vegetables, nuts, and legumes are rich in fiber.

-Eating a wide variety of foods, including a mix of the best vegetables for type 2 diabetes, can help people stay healthy while enjoying a range of meals.
+Eating a wide variety of foods, including a mix of the best vegetables for diabetes, can help people stay healthy while enjoying a range of meals.

 Low GI: Vegetables, with GI scores less than 30, include: